-AKE FOREST UNIVERSITY is a unique learning environment.
-It is a place that aspires to become a discussion crossroads on contemporary and important national and international issues.
+AKE FOREST UNIVERSITY is a unique learning environment; it is a place that aspires to become a discussion crossroads on contemporary and important national and international issues.
 Wake Forest is a distinctive university that combines a liberal arts core with graduate and professional schools and innovative research programs.
 The University embraces the teacher-scholar ideal, prizing personal interaction between students and faculty.
-It is a place where exceptional teaching, fundamental research and discovery, and the engagement of faculty and students in the classroom and the laboratory are paramount.
+It is a place where exceptional teaching, fundamental research, and discovery, and the engagement of faculty and students in the classroom and the laboratory are paramount.

-These parts of our vision and mission stem from a long tradition of paideia which resulted in the modern day version of liberal arts and educating people and attacking problems from multiple perspectives.
+These parts of our vision and mission stem from a long tradition of paideia which resulted in the modern-day version of liberal arts and educating people and attacking problems from multiple perspectives.
 The complexity of sustainability challenges demands this perspective and is best viewed as a set of complex, intractable problems that call for this interconnected, nexus, approach.

-The increasing relationships among various resources and the use of those resources has far-reaching effects on global development over the next few decades.
-Demand for these resources, such as air, energy, water, and land, will grow substantially owning to an increase in the global population from 7.1 billion today to over 8.3 billion by 2030.
+The increasing relationships among various resources and the use of those resources have far-reaching effects on global development over the next few decades.
+Demand for these resources, such as air, energy, water, and land, will grow substantially owing to an increase in the global population from 7.1 billion today to over 8.3 billion by 2030.
 An expanding middle class and swelling urban populations will increase pressures on critical resources, especially water and food.
 Water is fundamentally important to nutrition, health, the environment, the economy, and power generation.
 Food cannot be produced without water, and most of the water consumed around the world is used for agricultural purposes and needs energy for delivery.
 The 2012 Global Health Index report focused particularly on how to ensure sustainable food security under conditions of water, land, and energy stress.

 Forecasts relating to the expansion of renewable energies suggest that growth rates in the areas of wind and solar energy will be much higher.
 These technologies have the added benefit that they barely need water to operate.
 Yet, the embedded energy needs of solar are high and solar panels may pose a threat to waste streams.